-Although Erasmus is mainly targeted for the students in the European region, Indonesian students can also participate, as we are a partner country.
-Indonesian students are eligible to apply to these Erasmus universities, be it for full-time education or a brief study abroad experience.
+Although Erasmus is mainly targeted for the students in the European region, Indonesian students (and students from other South East Asian countries can also participate), as we are a partner country.
+Indonesian students are eligible to apply to these Erasmus universities.
 Scholarship schemes are also available for pursuing these Erasmus+ programs.

-As an added note, 160 Indonesian students have benefited from scholarships under the Erasmus+ scheme.
+As an added note, 240 Indonesian students and scholars have benefited from scholarships under the Erasmus+ scheme.

-This scholarship scheme is mainly for students in search of Master programs.
+This scholarship scheme is mainly for students at Masters level.
 There are a variety of universities taking part from all different parts of Europe, and they are all listed under the Erasmus Mundus Master Courses list.
 Most programs last up to two years and cover a wide range of disciplines from agricultural studies to humanities.